 Methodology

-We classified a site as having "legal-specific schema" if it included any of: LegalService, Attorney, or LocalBusiness (when used on a law firm site).
-All parsing was done with Cheerio, a server-side HTML parser, ensuring we captured exactly what search engine crawlers would see.
+We classified a site as using "legal-specific schema" if it included any of LegalService, Attorney, or LocalBusiness (when used on a law firm site).
+All parsing was done with Cheerio, capturing exactly what search engine crawlers see.

 79.2%